HugzGJ9/Quantitative_Finance/README.md

+Quantitative_Finance is a project that began in Fall 2023, with its purpose and motivations evolving over time.
+Initially, the goal was to create a comprehensive project that integrated various academic approaches.
+However, only a few useful features from these approaches have been incorporated into the project.

+The second motivation was to develop a personal Python library for quantitative finance, aimed at retrieving and visualizing metrics related to advanced options strategies.

+The third objective was to study the evolution of an options book over time by simulating the underlying assets and analyzing how risks change.

+The current motivation is to utilize this project as a tool for managing an options portfolio.

 1/ASSET CLASS

 This snippet is simulating the price movement of a stock or asset over a time interval (1 day) using a BS stochastic model and plotting the result :